jenelle99/PIC16BProject/README.md

 As a group, we are planning on developing a platform that identifies mental health disorders according to symptoms provided by the patient.
 Our platform will help classify mental disorders and support the clinician with diagnosing the mental health disorder.
 Also, it may raise awareness and encourage people to seek help.
 We will work with a large dataset with multiple variables, which will be eventually evaluated by a machine learning algorithm.

 ## *Planned Deliverables*
 We aim to create a machine learning application to help diagnose mental disorders.
 We will provide a machine learning model to develop an indicator or classifier to determine the mental health state of a person to support early detection.

-Although our data domain is not clear at the moment, it could be audio, biosensor, mobile phone usage, social media, questionnaire, health record, etc, we will analyze the given data to finally make a code that shows data set of results.
+We will analyze the given data to finally make a code that shows data set of results.

 If our project leads to a "Full success", our model will be used to detect a mental disorder from several features or states of a person.
 In this case, since we plan to create a code for a data set, Jupyter Notebook will be an appropriate interface.